-Thanks to our glorious sponsors!
+Thanks to last year's glorious sponsors!

 Whether pizza or props or posterity or principal, we couldn't make this possible without our small legion of supporters.